-An announcement of the surveillance site visit was published on the MSC website on the 20th December 2011 to provide an opportunity to stakeholders to meet with or submit information on the fishery to the assessment team.
-Additionally, written notification was sent to the list of stakeholders representing the consultation plan during the initial assessment of this fishery and in many cases follow up mails and phone-calls were also made to ensure that stakeholders had been provided with sufficient opportunity to participate in consultation.
+An announcement of the surveillance site visit was published on the MSC website on the 21st December 2010 to provide an opportunity to stakeholders to meet with or submit information on the fishery to the assessment team.
+Additionally, written notification was sent to the list of stakeholders representing the consultation plan during the initial assessment of this fishery and in many cases follow up mails were also made to ensure that stakeholders had been provided with sufficient opportunity to participate in consultation.